Tel Aviv

 The city was founded in 1909 by the Yishuv (Jewish residents) and initially given the Hebrew name Ahuzat Bayit (אחוזת בית, lit.
 'House Estate' or 'Homestead'), namesake of the Jewish association which established the neighbourhood as a modern housing estate on the outskirts of the ancient port city of Jaffa (Yafo in Hebrew), then part of the Mutasarrifate of Jerusalem within the Ottoman Empire.
 Its name was changed the following year to Tel Aviv, after the biblical name Tel Abib (lit.
 "Tell of Spring") adopted by Nahum Sokolow as the title for his Hebrew translation of Theodor Herzl's 1902 novel Altneuland ("Old New Land").
 Other Jewish suburbs of Jaffa had been established before Tel Aviv, the oldest among them being Neve Tzedek.
-Tel Aviv was given township status within the Jaffa Municipality in 1921, and became independent from Jaffa in 1934.
-Immigration by mostly Jewish refugees meant that the growth of Tel Aviv soon outpaced that of Jaffa, which had a majority Arab population at the time.
-In 1948, the Israeli Declaration of Independence was proclaimed in the city, with Tel Aviv named as the founding capital of Israel – a function it retained officially until 1950.
-After the 1947–1949 Palestine war, Tel Aviv began the municipal annexation of parts of Jaffa, fully unified with Jaffa under the name Tel Aviv in April 1950, and was formally renamed to Tel Aviv-Yafo in August 1950.
+Over the following decades, Tel Aviv started rapidly developing and expanding, under the leadership of Meir Dizengoff.
+Tel Aviv was given township status within the Jaffa Municipality in 1921, and eventually became independent from Jaffa in 1934.
+Accelerating Jewish immigration, largely from Nazi Germany, caused the growth of Tel Aviv to soon outpace that of Jaffa, which had a majority Arab population at the time.
+In 1948, the Israeli Declaration of Independence was proclaimed in the city, and government functions were carried out there until they moved to Jerusalem over the following few years.
+After the 1947–1949 Palestine war, Tel Aviv began the municipal annexation of parts of Jaffa, being fully reunified with Jaffa under the name Tel Aviv in April 1950, before a renaming to Tel Aviv-Yafo in August 1950.